nextapps-de/flexsearch/README.md

 ## Fuzzy-Search

-Fuzzysearch describes a basic concept of how making queries more tolerant.
-FlexSearch provides several methods to achieve fuzziness:
+FlexSearch provides several methods to achieve fuzziness to make queries more tolerant:

 1. Use a tokenizer: `forward`, `reverse` or `full`
 2. Don't forget to use any of the builtin encoder `simple` > `balance` > `advanced` > `extra` > `soundex` (sorted by fuzziness)